U.S. enjoys July 4 parades, picnics under watchful eyes of police

 Spectators waving U.S. flags and wearing red, white and blue headed for public gatherings in Boston, New York, Washington, Atlanta and other cities under the close watch of police armed with hand-held chemical detectors, radiation scanners and camera surveillance, precautions sparked by the deadly April 15 bombings.

-President Barack Obama led Washington's July 4 celebrations by hosting members of the U.S. military and their families, a crowd of about 1,200, on the South Lawn of the White House.
-They were treated to a barbecue and a concert by "The President's Own" Marine Band.

-"People in scattered corners of the world live in peace today (and) are free to write their own futures because of you," Obama told the crowd, his wife Michelle at his side.

-Under steamy skies, tourists in New York flocked to ferries headed for the Statue of Liberty, which reopened after closing in October as Superstorm Sandy approached.
-The storm swamped about 75 percent of Liberty Island, the statue's home off the southern tip of Manhattan.
+Under steamy summer skies, tourists in New York flocked to ferries headed for the Statue of Liberty, re-opening with an Independence Day ceremony after closing in October as Superstorm Sandy approached.

-"I'm in awe of it," Mel Burns of Brisbane, Australia, said as she gazed up for the first time at Lady Liberty's torch more than 300 feet (91 meters) above the ground.
-"It's a lot bigger than what I anticipated."

-At a ceremony near the statue's pedestal, David Luchsinger, the superintendent of the Statue of Liberty National Monument and Ellis Island, recalled the statue's repeated closures since the attacks of September 11, 2001, including for a year-long renovation.
+About 75 percent of Liberty Island, the statue's home off the southern tip of Manhattan, was swamped by surges during the powerful storm.

 Others headed for Brooklyn's Coney Island to cheer on competitors in the annual Nathan's Famous hot dog eating contest.

-Champion Joey "Jaws" Chestnut broke his own world record by downing 69 hot dogs and buns in 10 minutes, holding onto the Mustard Yellow International Belt.
-His female counterpart, Sonya "The Black Widow" Thomas, also held onto her title, swallowing 36 and three-quarter dogs in 10 minutes.
+Six-time champion Joey "Jaws" Chestnut will strive to break his own world record of 68 hot dogs and buns in 10 minutes and hold onto the Mustard Yellow International Belt.
+His female counterpart, 105-pound (48-kg) Sonya "The Black Widow" Thomas, seeks to defend her record of 45 hot dogs and buns.

-"I think it's very New York and very exciting," said Samantha Belfon, 29, a clinical social worker from Brooklyn, who braved the summer heat to watch the annual competition.
+Meanwhile, former men's champ Takeru Kobayashi will be swallowing hot dogs at a separate contest in Manhattan.
+He will try to break his personal record of 69 dogs in 10 minutes - against six other competitive eaters.

+Kobayashi has been banned from the Coney Island match for refusing to sign an exclusive contract with the organizers, Major League Eating.
+He rushed the stage three years ago, wearing a "Free Kobi" T-shirt, and was taken away by police.

 NSA SCANDAL